RB 25 years

 1977

-RBN box 1 Before long, the Ericksons' game caught the attention of The Avalon Hill Game Company (AH), the publisher of the only other two railroading boardgames available at the time.
-The original designers apparently sold the BOXCARS rights to AH and were obligated to quickly disperse the remaining copies of their game.
-It is estimated that there were only 1000 copies of BOXCARS ever printed.
+RBN box 1 Before long, the Ericksons' game caught the attention of The Avalon Hill Game Company (AH), the publisher of the only other two railroading board games available at the time.
+The original designers turned over all Boxcars rights to AH and were obligated to quickly disperse the remaining copies of their game.
+It is estimated that there were only 1000 copies of Boxcars ever printed.
+Boxcars was outdated.

 AH scaled down the game's physical size to match the "bookshelf" style of many of its other titles, and released it as Rail Baron in 1977.
 Shown here is the first edition box which is recognizable by the single, large picture on its cover.
 RB board

-To play Rail Baron, you move your token (train) along the RRs of your choice toward a destination city which you have been assigned.
+To play RB, you move your token (train) along the RRs of your choice toward a destination city which you have been assigned.
 Upon arriving, you collect a payment, and may make a purchase.
 You can purchase one RR, or upgrade your train's locomotive (to a faster model).

 If your train moves along a RR owned by an opponent, you must pay that person a track use fee.
 Therefore, the main challenge of the game is to purchase RRs that 1) connect into a network that gives you access to most of the important destination cities, and 2) prevent your opponents from doing likewise.
 To win, you must accumulate $200,000 then return to your home (starting) city.

 RB deeds During play, when you purchase a RR, you are given the deed to that property.
-The image at left shows one of the deeds that comes with AH's Rail Baron.
+The image at left shows one of the deeds that comes with AH's board game.
 The image also shows a custom replacement deed that includes a map to illustrate the area served by the RR (more information about replacement parts).

 The average distance moved per turn is: Standard: 7.1, Express: 7.6, and Superchief 10.5.
 Knowing the best time in the game to upgrade is a skill learned by experience.